Get free travel insurance coverage throughout your trip when you charge to these credit cards!

-When you’re gearing up for that long-awaited holiday, the last thing you want to think about is getting travel insurance.
+Travel insurance is the last thing you want to think about when you’re gearing up for that long-awaited holiday.
 Yet, should you happen to encounter a mishap or accident, having insurance protection will prove to be invaluable.

 Luckily for us, some credit cards come with free travel insurance plan.
 All you have to do is to charge the full cost of your tickets or travel package to the card to qualify.
 It's like getting free money in case something goes wrong during your trip (knock on wood).

 We compared different credit cards in Singapore to find the ones with the best free travel insurance plans.
 But before we show you our recommendations, it helps to understand what your insurance coverage should include.

 The travel insurance offered by your credit card covers 3 main areas.
 For each, you can claim up to a specified maximum amount.

 Should you suffer an accident while overseas or in transit, your travel insurance may be able to pay you a pre-determined sum.

 Usually, this amount is paid out in the event of death, or serious injuries with permanent effects such as loss of use of limbs or sight.
 Less serious injuries (eg, loss of digits or hearing), may qualify for a portion of the maximum coverage.

 Some travel insurance plans also include overseas emergency medical assistance coverage, which is useful for covering hospital bills and medical services incurred overseas.

 Note that this claim can only be made in the event of an accidental injury requiring medical treatment, emergency evacuation and/or repatriation.
 This means that you cannot make a claim should you need to visit the hospital because of illness or a pre-existing condition.